coppolam/swarmulator/README.md

 #### Packages Required
 Swarmulator runs using OpenGL and XML parsing.
 You will need the following packages.
-Run the following to make sure you have everything you need:
+Run the following to make sure you have everything you need, installed in order:

     sudo apt-get install libglfw-dev
     sudo apt-get install libglfw3 libglfw3-dev freeglut3 freeglut3-dev
     sudo apt-get install libxerces-c-dev
     sudo apt-get install xsdcxx
+    sudo apt-get install libeigen3-dev

 #### Build instructions
 Once you have all the packages needed to build Swarmulator, you can build it with: